FOSD/FOSD2018/pages/index.md

 * Prof. Myra Cohen, University of Nebraska-Lincoln, USA (<https://cse.unl.edu/~myra/>)

 ## Schedule
-The meeting will run from June 3 (early afternoon) until June 6 (evening) and includes a social event on June 5 (afternoon).
+The meeting will run from June 3 (1pm) until June 6 (evening) and includes a social event on June 5 (afternoon).
 We will release the exact timeslots closer to the meeting (depending on the number of participants) and will release the exact presentation order at the workshop itself.

 ## VISA Information
 If you are a non EU citizen, please find if you need a visa for entering Sweden and Schengen Area.